howardck/BezierBlobs/README.md

 <img align="center" src="_GIFs/0.DeltaWing.gif" width="700">

-We can select which layers are showing using the `LayersChooser`, invoked by clicking on the leftmost red LayersChooser icon on the main screen.
+We can select which layers are showing using the **Layers Chooser**, invoked by clicking on the leftmost red LayersChooser icon on the main screen.
 BezierBlobs uses ZStacks layered to the max.
 The "markers only" Delta Wing animation above uses 432 stacked `SuperEllipse` Shape layers.

 <img align="center" src="_PNGs/LayersChooser[0.DeltaWing.GIF].jpeg" width="230">